sk364/codechef-cli/README.md

 # CodeChef CLI

 A command-line interface for CodeChef powered with Python3.6
-CodeChefCLI helps competitive coders to view, submit, comment on problems in CodeChef.
+CodeChefCLI helps competitive coders to view, search and submit problems in CodeChef.

 # Features